-Table A.7-5 D efinitions of Rest Area Letter Grades Letter Grade Description А Most items are rated excellent or very good. В Most items are rated good or better with few or no serious deficiencies. с Most items are rated good or better with few serious deficiencies, with none in critical condition.
+Letter Grade Description А Most items are rated excellent or very good. В Most items are rated good or better with few or no serious deficiencies. с Most items are rated good or better with few serious deficiencies, with none in critical condition.
 The facility is ADA compliant.
 D Items are rated no higher than good, with some serious deficiencies, and a limited number of critical problems.
 F Items are rated no higher than good, with many in fair or poor condition, with serious or critical deficiencies.

 CDOT analyzes its rest area inventory and inspection data to forecast investment needs and to set work priorities.
 This process is known as life-cycle planning and accounts for the whole-life costs of planning, constructing, and maintaining assets with consideration for minimizing cost while preserving or improving the condition.
-If a rest area is assigned a letter grade D or F, CDOT considers it for replacement, while rest areas with a letter grade C or better are considered for refurbishment.
-Planned treatments for rest areas are informed by findings from the annual condition assessment-as well as the recommendations from CDOT's asset model.
+If a Rest Area is assigned a letter grade D or F, CDOT considers it for replacement, while rest areas with a letter grade C or better are considered for refurbishment.
+The rest area's treatment plan leverages findings from the annual condition assessment-as well as the recommendations from CDOT's Asset Investment Management System (AIMS).